INFORMSJoC/2023.0245/src/README.md

 # ADP Performance Evaluation

 This folder contains the source code for evaluating the performance of ADP for different values of maximum shelf-life $m$.
+We use parallel processing to run multiple parameter combinations simultaneously on the [Niagara cluster](https://docs.alliancecan.ca/wiki/Niagara).

 ## Overview